StevenTimotheus/StevenTimotheus/readme.md

  🤝  Always looking to collaborate on innovative projects and participate in (kaggle/algorithmic) competitions.

- 📫  How to reach me: Feel free to [open an issue](https://github.com/StevenTimotheus/StevenTimotheus) on this repo for inquiries or introductions.
+ 📫  How to reach me: Feel free to [open an issue](https://github.com/StevenBtw/StevenBtw) on this repo for inquiries or introductions.
 Let's connect!
-    You can also find me on [LinkedIn](https://www.linkedin.com/in/steven-grond-37772413/)

 ## Main Fields of Expertise